melecouvreur/climbing-app/README.md

 ### **Future features**

-- Account set-up process, including email verification & T&Cs
+- Account authentication & verification
-- Add geolocation API to location filter, suggesting user's current location
+- Geolocation API to location field
-- User can select multiple levels and genders looking for matches
+- User can set multiple levels and genders in preferences
+- User can specify time of day  (i.e. morning, lunch, afternoon, evening) in preferences
+- User can add pre-defined interest categories/tags to profile
 - User can send/accept contact request
 - User can message once contact request accepted
 - User can see list of connected climbers (i.e. matched & accepted connection request)
 - User can see list of climbers pending connected climbers (i.e. sent connection request, but not yet accepted)
 - User can link IG profile to climber profile
-- User can add time of day  i.e. morning, lunch, afternoon, evening as filter
-- User can add pre-defined interest categories to profile
 - User can find/search climbers based on username
 - User can bookmark other climbers until user decides to send connection request
 - User gets notification when other user interacts i.e. send connection request, new message